Johnny Broaca: Biography

-Johnny was born in Lawrence, Massachusetts and was of Lithuanian descent.
+Johnny was born in Lawrence, Massachusetts to Lithuanian immigrants.
 He attended Lawrence High School, but transferred to and graduated from Phillips Academy Andover after two years.
 He continued his education at Yale University.
 While at Yale, he was a tri-sport athlete, competing in baseball, boxing, and track.
 While a student at Yale, Broaca spent the summers of 1930 to 1932 playing for the Orleans town team in the Cape Cod Baseball League.
+His baseball coach at Yale was former Boston Red Sox pitching star Smoky Joe Wood.

+Despite being suspended for his entire senior season for refusing to take part in a May exhibition game, Broaca attracted the attention of legendary Yankee scout Paul Krichell.
+He signed with the Yankees that summer, and soon afterward was sent to their top minor league affiliate, the Newark Bears of the International League.
+A 7-2 record with a 2.04 ERA seemingly assured him of making the major league roster, but he missed his first major league spring training in order to finish work on his English degree at Yale.
+He then traveled to Yankee Stadium for a weekend workout, and fellow Ivy Leaguer Lou Gehrig persuaded manager Joe McCarthy that he was ready for the majors.

-In his rookie season with the New York Yankees in 1934, Broaca went 12–9 as a starter with an earned run average of 4.16.
+Broaca didn't disappoint in his rookie season, going 12–9 as a starter with an earned run average of 4.16.
 In 1935, he had his most successful statistical season, where he went 15–7 with an ERA of 3.58.
 In 1936, the year the Yankees won the World Series, Broaca was 12–7 with an ERA of 4.24.

 In 1937, after starting the season with a disappointing 1–4 record, Broaca abruptly left the team with his wife eight months pregnant—becoming the first player to jump the team in at least a quarter-century.
 He was only heard from again in September, when his wife filed for divorce on grounds of severe abuse at his hands; she claimed he went into fits of rage and started beating her a month into their marriage.
 The Yankees were so outraged by what emerged in the trial that they voted Broaca's wife a $1,000 World Series share.
 His hiatus from baseball extended into the entire 1938 season.